ShivamS136/UserscriptBase/README.md

 - TS is not forced and `.js` files are also supported in the package
 - [ESLint](https://eslint.org/) Support for linting check and auto fix purpose
 - [Prettier](https://prettier.io/) Support to automatically prettify the code files
+- [SASS/SCSS](https://sass-lang.com/) and [CSS Modules](https://github.com/css-modules/css-modules) support out of the box by default.
 - Fully configurable build system
 - ...and many more